Why does this matter?

 - Team members to wear a ‘Greeting’ lanyard found in box.
 A keycard to open most doors is inside the lanyard.

-- 2x team members to Place pens, bulletins, and response cards on each seat in auditorium, not in the elastic seat holder on the back of each chair.
+- Place pens, bulletins, and response cards on each seat in auditorium (not in the elastic seat holders)

-- 1x team member to set up A-frame outside and table with nametags.
-Set up bar tables at front of the church, just at the entrance.
+- Set up bar tables at front of the church, just at the entrance.

 - Stroller?
 Take them down the stairs, use ‘Greeting’ keycard at double brown doors and direct them to elevator, or help them lift the pram up the stairs.